 Masterhost offers somewhat average support.
 They only offer phone and email support for their hosting plans.
 There is a knowledge base, but it is limited.
-Support is not listed as 24/7, so they may only be available during standard business hours.
-Live chat support and a better explanation of their support hours and structure is needed.
+They haven’t listed support as 24/7, so it’s possible that they are only available during standard business hours.
+They should provide more information about their support hours and structure, including live chat support.

 Masterhost offers plans from $0 to $22.
 The price depends on which type of hosting plan you choose.
 You can see the updated pricing table (updated weekly) below.